HacDan/digital-resume/README.md

   - Automated workflow with PowerShell, Python, and Go to improve efficiency in day to day tasks
   - Maintained and migrated to Active Directory 2016 from 2008 R2
   - Designed, purchased, configured, and installed UniFi networking hardware
-  - Speced, hardened, and installed Fortigate firewalls
+  - Designed, hardened, and installed Fortigate firewalls
   - Performed system maintenance, upgrades, and improvements on Windows Server 2016/2019 and MSSQL tuning
   - Designed and implemented multiple Linux (Ubuntu) servers for IT Services use.
-  - Designed and implemented a $45,000 Hyper-V upgrade to fit the companies needs without going overbudget into a SAN.
+  - Designed and implemented a $45,000 Hyper-V upgrade to fit the companies needs without going over budget into a SAN.
   - Wrote policy and procedures for various IT services
 <br><br>